grncdr/node-any-db-transaction/README.md

 ```

 Issue a `COMMIT` (or `RELEASE ...` in the case of nested transactions) statement
 to the database.
-If a callback is given it will be called with any errors after
+If a continuation is provided it will be called (possibly with
-the `COMMIT` statement completes.
-The transaction object itself will be unusable
+an error) after the `COMMIT` statement completes.
+The transaction object itself
-after calling `commit()`.
+will be unusable after calling `commit()`.

 ### Transaction.rollback